o-p/tyfun/README.md

   result(Symbol('')) // 'eslaf'
   ```

+5. Use it in browser

+  The bundle file for browser usage is under `<tyfun>/dist/tyfun.js`, load it and it generate a global `TyFun` contains TyFun functions.

 ## Try it Out

 Instead of installing the package and bootstrap an environment for only testing, you can directly clone the repository and try the functions in the example folder.